SortableJS/Sortable/README.md

 	fallbackClass: "sortable-fallback",  // Class name for the cloned DOM Element when using forceFallback
 	fallbackOnBody: false,  // Appends the cloned DOM Element into the Document's Body
 	fallbackTolerance: 0, // Specify in pixels how far the mouse should move before it's considered as a drag.

 	scroll: true, // or HTMLElement
 	scrollFn: function(offsetX, offsetY, originalEvent) { ... }, // if you have custom scrollbar scrollFn may be used for autoscrolling
 	scrollSensitivity: 30, // px, how near the mouse must be to an edge to start scrolling.
 	scrollSpeed: 10, // px
+    captureMode: false, // when true, use event capturing
+    dragWillChange: true, // when true, apply will-change transform style to dragEl during drag

 	setData: function (/** DataTransfer */dataTransfer, /** HTMLElement*/dragEl) {
 		dataTransfer.setData('Text', dragEl.textContent); // `dataTransfer` object of HTML5 DragEvent